-Minnesota Housing requires a comprehensive market study of the housing needs of low-income individuals in the area to be served by Low Income Housing Tax Credits (HTC) projects.
+Minnesota Housing requires a comprehensive market study of the housing needs of low-income individuals in the area to be served by low income housing tax credits (HTC) projects.
 The market study is to be performed at the developer's expense and must be conducted by a disinterested party.
 A developer must choose a disinterested party from Minnesota Housing's Authorized Market Analyst List.

 For a market study to be considered, and to help project owners, developers and consultants, Minnesota Housing has prepared guidelines that must be met.
-These guidelines establish the minimum information and analysis required for a satisfactory market study, but meeting them does not ensure acceptance of the study.
+These guidelines establish the minimum information and analysis required for a satisfactory market study.
 The methodology used and conclusions drawn must be reasonable.
 In determining whether a market exists for a proposed project, Minnesota Housing will also consider factors other than the market study.
-Minnesota Housing reserves the right to deny any application based on such factors.
+Minnesota Housing, at its sole discretion, reserves the right to deny any application.

-The study must be a concisely written, report that includes pictures and tables.
-The market study must have an effective date within six months of the HTC due date.
+The study must be a concisely written report that includes pictures and tables.
+The market study must have an effective date within six months of the HTC application date.
 An update may be accepted if the effective date of the original market study is within 12 months of the application date.
 Market studies submitted in HTC Round 1 will be accepted for Round 2 in the same allocation year, absent material changes to the project between rounds.

-If an update is submitted, it must include an updated project concept and it must identify and analyze the impact of additional developments not identified in the prior Market Study report, including projects in the development pipeline.
+If an update is submitted, it must include an updated project concept and it must identify and analyze the impact of additional developments not identified in the prior market study report, including projects in the development pipeline.
 It must also include any changes in the occupancy and rent structure in the marketplace, including an update to the achievable market rent for the proposed subject project.
 The analyst must address other factors that may have significant impact on the proposed development, such as economic changes and/or demographics, as well as updated demand estimates.
 The analyst must specify in the update whether any of these changes have occurred, and if so, provide detailed explanations of the changes and their resulting effects on the market area and the proposed project.